dbosk/introtools/modules/git/git.md

 # Assessment

-To complete this assignment, you must show that you know how to interact with the repo through Git: Add new files to your repo and create new versions which must be committed and pushed to the repo.
+To complete this assignment, you must show that you know how to interact with the repo through Git: Add new files to your repo and change the `README.md` file.
+The changes (and new files) must be committed and pushed to the repo.
 It is important that you complete these steps using the command line interface.

 You'll find your assessment repository in the [datintro20 organization][datintro-org] (replace `20` with the year your start the course).